linusLau-dws/aleave2/README.md

 ```sql
 UPDATE t_Metadata SET [Value] = '<new version number>' WHERE [Key] = 'VERSION_NUMBER'
 ```
-If local (SQLite) schema changed, use the onUpdate function of SQLHelper / FMDB on iOS to patch it.
+If local (SQLite) schema is changed, use the onUpdate function of SQLHelper / FMDB on iOS to patch it.

 ### iOS